 Updating the FAR rules to match the SBA rules is important so that contracting officers have a clear set of guidelines to follow in reviewing how large contractors are performing their subcontracting plans.
 We’ve sometimes heard that contracting officers don’t believe a rule exists unless they see it in the FAR.
 So, any confusion between the FAR and SBA rules could decrease the likelihood of these plans being enforced.
 This update is a good deal for small business subcontractors.

 These changes are important because they eliminate any discrepancies between SBA and FAR rules and avoid confusion about which rules agencies will follow.
-If there are any questions on joint ventures or small business subcontracting plans, please email us or give us a call at 785-200-8919.
+If you have any questions on joint ventures or small business subcontracting plans, please email us or give us a call at 785-200-8919.